andres-erbsen/dename-writeup/dename.md

 explicit requirements of the protocol to bound the window during which each type of message can arrive from another correct server during one round.

 When a server crashes, it loses its in-memory state.
-To have an as complete overview of the exact behavior of other servers, our implementation stores all received messages on disk.
-This requirement could be loosened in a performance-oriented implementation, but it is absolutely critical so synchronize the following pieces of information to disk before acting upon them:
+To have a complete overview of the exact behavior of other servers, our implementation stores all received messages on disk.
+This requirement could be loosened in a performance-oriented implementation, but it is absolutely critical to synchronize the following pieces of information to disk before acting upon them:

 - The symmetric key used for pushed requests
 - Whether a commitment has been made
 - Any requests pushed or committed to
-- The acknowledged commitments' singatures
+- The acknowledged commitments' signatures

 Currently, the in-memory data structures are reconstructed after a crash by reinterpreting the stored messages and using the saved encryption key instead of generating a new one.
-This approach is very robust and allows for relatively straightforward code, but it depends on having a full log af all messages during the last 3 rounds.
+This approach is very robust and allows for relatively straightforward code, but it depends on having a full log of all messages received during the last 3 rounds.
 Synchronously writing these messages to disk is the performance bottleneck of the current implementation.

 ## Persistent Merkle radix tree